littlstar/slate/source/includes/_videos.md

 }
 ```

-This endpoint will return a JSON object containing specific details about the requested video.
+Returns the details for the requested video.

 ### HTTP Request